enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 Individually each of the components could be used to accomplish different jobs but since we want to uncover the rationale behind the STYR combo, let’s consider it as a whole.

-- _Functional_: linking users’ nutritional intake with fitness tracking, allowing them to know they are taking their supplement with intention, tailored to their specific needs.
+- _Functional:_ linking users’ nutritional intake with fitness tracking, allowing them to know they are taking their supplement with intention, tailored to their specific needs.
-- _Emotional_: peace of mind from self-monitoring and personalised supplements, that they are getting enough of the nutrients they need and not too much of those they do not.
+- _Emotional:_ peace of mind from self-monitoring and personalised supplements, that they are getting enough of the nutrients they need and not too much of those they do not.
-- _Social_: being seen as healthy; saving time to engage in more social activities
+- _Social:_ being seen as healthy; saving time to engage in more social activities

 **Non-consumption**